 Storage

-- Room temperature- In a cookie jar for up to 3 days.
+- Room temperature- Place in a cookie jar for up to 3 days.

 More cheese desserts